discordutilitybot/utilitybot/.github/README.md

 ## What is it?
-Our bot can help you manage your server with many useful commands.
+UtilityBot can help you manage your server with many useful commands.
 You can kick, ban, create polls, and much more!
 If you want more information, check out our [complete list](utilitybot.co/commands) of all of its commands.

 ## Our bot loves and is built with: